mtribes/samples-android/README.md

-# mtribes Android samples
+# mtribes samples - Android

-This collection of sample projects shows how `mtribes` can be integrated with a range of Android applications.
+The sample projects below show how `mtribes` can be integrated with various Android applications.

-Each sample demonstrates how you can easily add targeting control into an existing app.
+These samples demonstrate how to easily add targeting control into an existing app.

 ## Samples